The European Commission recently published the latest report of the LIFE programme on the eco-sustainable economy.

-The circular economy consists of creating an economy composed of production processes based on the principle of recycling, reusing industrial waste and creating new Green products.
+The circular economy consists of creating an economy of production processes based on the principle of recycling, reusing industrial waste and creating new Green products.

 Last year, the European Commission awarded our project as one of the best European environmental projects of 2015.